alanprot/cortex/docs/configuration/config-file-reference.md

       # like GCP and AWS
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.auto-discovery
       [auto_discovery: <boolean> | default = false]

+      # Enable TLS in the memcached client.
+This flag needs to be enabled when
+      # any other TLS flag is set.
+If set to false, insecure connection to
+      # memcached server will be used.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-enabled
+      [tls_enabled: <boolean> | default = false]

+      # Path to the client certificate file, which will be used for
+      # authenticating with the server.
+Also requires the key path to be
+      # configured.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-cert-path
+      [tls_cert_path: <string> | default = ""]

+      # Path to the key file for the client certificate.
+Also requires the
+      # client certificate to be configured.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-key-path
+      [tls_key_path: <string> | default = ""]

+      # Path to the CA certificates file to validate server certificate against.
+      # If not set, the host's root CA certificates are used.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-ca-path
+      [tls_ca_path: <string> | default = ""]

+      # Override the expected name on the server certificate.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-server-name
+      [tls_ca_name: <string> | default = ""]

+      # Skip validating server certificate.
+      # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.tls-insecure-skip-verify
+      [tls_insecure_skip_verify: <boolean> | default = false]

     # Size of each subrange that bucket object is split into for better caching.
     # CLI flag: -blocks-storage.bucket-store.chunks-cache.subrange-size